Skip over navigation

 For support surfaces, a new capped rental period does not start just because an item with another code was provided if that new item is not significantly different from the prior item (see groupings above).

 • Example: A beneficiary has a Stage IV pressure ulcer, meets coverage criteria for a group II support surface, and is furnished with a powered mattress overlay (HCPCS E0372).
-If his/her ulcer worsens and switches to a non-powered group II overlay (HCPCS E0371), a new capped rental period doesnot start, even if it is a different supplier.
-Although the beneficiary's condition did change, the new item is not significantly different from the previous one; however, if the he/she switches to a group II mattress (e.g., HCPCS E0277), a new capped rental period will start because there is substantive change in the patient's condition and is provided with a significantly different item.
+If his/her ulcer worsens and switches to a non-powered group II overlay (HCPCS E0371), a new capped rental period does not start, even if it is a different supplier.
+Although the beneficiary's condition did change, the new item is not significantly different from the previous one; however, if he/she switches to a group II mattress (e.g., HCPCS E0277), a new capped rental period will start because there is substantive change in the patient's condition and is provided with a significantly different item.

 Claim Submission Guidelines for Situations